FBI revamping plan for tackling ‘Going Dark’ encryption problem

 “Counter-encryption” is a primary function of the OTD’s digital forensics team, according to the website.

-The FBI did not immediately return an email seeking further details about the new OTD division.
+The FBI pointed to its response to the inspector general report when asked Wednesday for further details about the new OTD division.

+“FBI/OTD has realigned mission areas for several Units in preparation for a larger reorganization,” the agency said.

 Federal investigations have increasingly been stymied in recent years by strong, hard-to-crack encryption used to protect data on devices like iPhone and Google Android phones, among others.